Dozens Killed in ISIS Bombing of Baghdad Ice Cream Shop

 Also Tuesday, a suicide bomber attacked a military patrol in the town of Hit in Iraq's western Anbar province, killing at least eight people and wounding 10, including security force members, two security officials said.
 They spoke on condition of anonymity in line with regulations.

 In the northern city of Mosul, Iraqi troops are pushing IS fighters out of their last strongholds.
-Iraqi commanders say the offensive, which recently entered its eight month, will mark the end of the IS caliphate in Iraq, but concede the group will likely increase insurgent attacks in the wake of military defeats.
+Iraqi commanders say the offensive, which recently entered its eight month, will mark the end of the ISIS caliphate in Iraq, but concede the group will likely increase insurgent attacks in the wake of military defeats.

 Associated Press writer Sinan Salaheddin in Baghdad and Maamoun Youssef in Cairo contributed to this report.